NasKar2/freenas-backup-appsdir/README.md

 # freenas-backup-appsdir

-### Backup apps directory without items in the delete variable
+## Backup apps directory without items in the delete variable

+Change to the directory you have cloned the repository to and run it by typing ```./appsdir.sh``` To automate backup, create a cron job pointing to the backup script.
+The prompts wll be bypassed in any non-interactive operation like a cron task in the FreeNAS GUI.

-### Restore option will restore all(last option) or an individual .tar.gz file to the POOL_PATH/APPS_PATH location that was the originally backup
+## Restore option will restore all(last option) or an individual .tar.gz file to the POOL_PATH/APPS_PATH location that was the originally backup

 ### Prerequisites

 Create appsdir-config file

-cron="yes" will set the option to automatically backup

 POOL_PATH is the the location of the pool